- Code IDEC8003

 Upon successful completion, students will have the knowledge and skills to:

-- demonstrate the capacity to apply the analytical methodology learned to the real world situation
+- Demonstrate capacity to apply the analytical methodology to real-world situations.

-- gain a clear understanding of the key issues with respect to government economic policy aimed at enhancing economic development
+- Gain a clear understanding of key issues with respect to policies aiming to enhance economic development.

-- evaluate the role, strengths and limitations of various kinds of institutions which exist in many developing countries
+- Evaluate the role, strengths and limitations of the various kinds of institutions that exist in developing countries.

-- demonstrate the capacity to carry out research on a topic explaining the cross-country differences in economic growth performance in developing countries
+- Demonstrate capacity to carry out research on cross-country differences in economic growth among developing countries.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Economics of Development: Theory and Evidence by A. P. Thirlwall (Palgrave Macmillan, the Ninth Edition, 2011).
+Economics of Development by A. P. Thirlwall and Penelope Pacheco-Lopez (Palgrave Macmillan, 10th Edition, 2017).

 Tuition fees are for the academic year indicated at the top of the page.